w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-11-WoT-TPAC-JSONLD-WoT-RCH-Discussion.md

 - JSON-LD playground has warnings but more can be added,  like a warning for the default vocabulary
 - linting tends to be application-specific.
 If WoT WG finds something that is generic, we can contact JSON-LD WG
 - VC uses a property to define a schema for defining linting rules

+## Action Items

+To be further worked on